-Whether you’re looking to grow the Mosaic Plant as an indoor plant or for outdoor planting, it’s important to understand the basics of planting and caring for the Mosaic Plant.
-Then, you’ll be able to enjoy its benefits and use it for the long term.
+Whether you’re looking to grow a mosaic plant as an indoor plant or for outdoor planting, it’s important to understand the basics of planting and caring for the plant.
+Then, you’ll be able to enjoy its benefits and use it in the long term.

 Mosaic Plant Growing Planting Facts & Care

 Whether you have a pond or a window box, you can grow a mosaic plant.
 This type of plant is native to South America, and is also known as false loosestrife.
-It grows in protected waters.
-The leaves are oval or round and typically have bright veining.
+The leaves are oval or round and typically have bright veining, and, typically, it grows in protected waters.

-These plants are usually kept in warm, humid conditions, and they grow well in indirect light.
-They can be kept in aquariums or hanging baskets.
-They are easy to propagate.
+These plants are usually kept in warm, humid conditions, and they grow well in indirect light. so they can be kept in aquariums or hanging baskets and are easy to propagate.

 Mosaic plants will also grow well in a container garden.
-They can be purchased online or at local plant nurseries.
-You can find a variety of different plants to choose from, including those that are red, purple, magenta, or blue.
+They can be purchased online or at local plant nurseries where you will often find a variety of different plants to choose from, including those that are red, purple, magenta, or blue.

-Mosaic plants are a part of the evening primrose family.
-They have beautiful leaf patterns and are attractive plant for the garden.
-They also grow in water, making them an attractive addition to a pond or other aquarium.
+Mosaic plants are actually part of the evening primrose family, and they have beautiful leaf patterns which make them an attractive plant for the garden.
+However, because they also grow in water, this makes them an attractive addition to a pond or other aquarium.
 They are best grown in water with a pH of between 5.5 and 7.5.